at7heb/historical/COED/README.md

 The COED system operated with similar reliability.

+### Repository Notes

+This repository also includes a scanned image of the MODCOMP Classic marketing flyer.
+COED did not use the Classic.
+It had MODCOMP II and MODCOMP IV computers.

 # Summary

 COED was a lot of excellent work, executed over a reasonably short time by a small staff.
 We did not use formal development procedures.
 We did not have formal functional tests.
 The architects were the developers were the system testers were the operations staff.